RhinoW/exe-kiteboarders.co.uk/content/code-of-conduct.md

 <h2><a name="rights-of-way">Rights of way</a></h2>

-* **Kiteboarders using the seafront should give way to other water users** - maintain an adequate clearance and/or retreat to a safe zone outside of the navigational channel when other craft approach.
+* **Kiteboarders using the seafront should abide by navigation laws and must give way to all larger and less manoeuvrable vessles in and around the river and Navigation channels and maintain an adequate clearance**.
 * Starboard tack (right hand forward) has right of way
 * The rider on the port (left hand forward) tack gives way to the rider on starboard tack.
 * The upwind rider gives way to the downwind rider.